Azzamean-zz/the-pantry/wp-content/plugins/checkout-countdown-pro/readme.txt

 == Changelog ==

+= 3.1.3 =
+* Tested and ready for WooCommerce 4.8+
+* Tested and ready for WordPress 5.6+

 = 3.1.1 =
 * Improvement: Get the correct cart url when the cart page is something other than /cart/, when using the redirect feature.

 = 3.1.0 =
 * New: Pro option to change the amount of time the expiry message appears.
 * Update: The countdown banner won't hide while showing the expired the message if no default message is set.
 * Update: Ready and tested with WooCommerce 4.3
 * Update: Ready and tested with WordPress 5.5